Operating systems that contain free / libre software provide freedoms that operating systems with proprietary software do not.

 The GNU General Public License (GNU GPL), and other Free Licenses that are compatible with the GNU GPL, give you and protect the following four freedoms:

-Freedom 0: The freedom to run the program as desired, for any purpose.
+Freedom 0: The freedom to run the program as you wish, for any purpose.

-Freedom 1: The freedom to study how the program works, and change it to do what you want.
-Access to the source code is a necessary condition for this.
+Freedom 1: The freedom to study how the program works, and change it so it does your computing as you wish.
+Access to the source code is a precondition for this.

-Freedom 2: The freedom to redistribute copies to help others.
+Freedom 2: The freedom to redistribute copies so you can help others.

-Freedom 3: The freedom to distribute copies of your modified versions to third parties.
-This allows you to offer the entire community the opportunity to benefit from the modifications.
-Access to the source code is a necessary condition for this.
+Freedom 3: The freedom to distribute copies of your modified versions to others.
+By doing this you can give the whole community a chance to benefit from your changes.
+Access to the source code is a precondition for this.

-Licenses for proprietary operating systems go against the four freedoms that free software offers.
+The licenses for proprietary operating systems go against the four essential freedoms of free / libre software.

-If you use macOS®, you must accept the Apple Software License Agreement.
+If you utilize macOS®, you must accept a Apple Software License Agreement.

 These licenses have restrictions that violate all the freedoms of the GNU Free Software Philosophy.
 For this and other reasons, I do not use macOS®.